Bank of England credit scheme sees moderate initial take-up

-LONDON Banks and building societies drew down 4.36 billion pounds from a Bank of England programme to boost lending in its first two months, in what analysts said was a moderately encouraging start.
+LONDON British banks and building societies drew down 4.36 billion pounds ($7.0 billion) from a Bank of England program to boost lending in its first two months, in what analysts said was a moderately encouraging start.

 Net lending by the banks involved rose by only 496 million pounds, but the BoE's executive director for markets, Paul Fisher, said it was too early to use Monday's data as a guide to the scheme's success - a view largely shared by economists.